Auburn, AL Demographics

 A map of Auburn's Population by Race

-Of the 593 places in Alabama, Auburn is the 7th most populous.
+Auburn is ranked the 7th most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Auburn was ranked the 7th most populous place in the 2020 Census.

 Auburn's White Population